Three Of The Best Horror Movies Streaming For Free For A Scary Saturday, Including The Demonic ‘Pumpkinhead’

 The character depth that Henriksen and Winston provide Ed Harley is stunning, and it is character development that is rarely seen in modern horror movies.
 The creepiness of the film is only paralleled by the tragedy and drama, and viewers are likely to have no problem sympathizing with the farmer and rooting for him when he attempts to do battle with the demon.

-Even though this 1988 film is 30 years old, for the most part, the special effects stand the test of time, especially when it comes to Pumpkinhead.
+Even though this 1988 film is 30-years-old, for the most part, the special effects stand the test of time, especially when it comes to Pumpkinhead.
 If the evil demon looks familiar and like the Xenomorphs found in the Alien movies, that’s because director Stan Winston designed the evil creature, and he also created the Xenomorph Queen.

 With titles like You’re Next, Stir of Echoes, and Pumpkinhead, some of the best horror movies are streaming for free, and they can currently all be found on Vudu.